Implications of dark matter cascade decay from DAMPE, HESS, Fermi-LAT and AMS02 data: Propagation

-where $\rho_{\odot}=0.3$ GeV\,cm$^{-3}$, $\alpha=1.7$, $r_{\rm s}=25$~kpc.
-For decaying dark matter, the choice of a cuspy or non-cuspy distribution does not qualitively affect the indirect signals, and the Einasto profile presents an adequate example for typical cold dark matter.
-It is noted that the non-cuspy isothermal profile~\cite{IsoT} is more favoured by recent N-body simulation results~\cite{bib:Bullock17} as it can offer better agreement with the missing satellite problem~\cite{bib:Bullock17}.
+where we adopt the parametrization $\rho_{\odot}=0.3$ GeV\,cm$^{-3}$, $\alpha=0.17$, $r_{\rm s}=25$~kpc from~\citet{Cholis:2008vb}.
+For decaying dark matter, the choice of a cuspy or non-cuspy distribution leads to comparable best-fit decay lifetimes, and the Einasto profile presents an adequate example for typical cold dark matter distribution.
+Noted that the non-cuspy isothermal profile~\citep{IsoT} can be more favored by recent N-body simulation results~\citep{bib:Bullock17} as it better explains the missing satellite problem~\citep{bib:Bullock17}.
+In case of decaying dark matter, the total decay rate depends on the halo mass and is insensitive to its distribution.
+The diffusion process would still depend on the source's spatial distribution, leading to relatively longer diffusion duration for cuspy profiles that are more distributed near the Galactic center.
+Compared to fitting with the Einasto profile, choosing the non-cuspy isothermal profile only leads to 1\% difference in the goodness of fit and a less than 10\% shift in the best-fit DM signal rate, thus it does not qualitatively affect the fit to TeV data.

-Right panel in Fig.~\ref{fig:injection_spec} shows the DM's $e^{\pm}$ spectrum after propagating to the Earth.
+Right panel in Fig.~\ref{fig:injection_spec} shows the DM's $e^{\pm}$ spectrum after propagation to the Earth.
 Comparing to the injection spectrum, the spectral shape becomes sufficiently softened and suitable to fit experimental data.
-The after-propagation curves assume a best-fit from the parameter-scan on a grid diffusion parameters,$\{D_0,\rho_0,\delta\}$.
-Noted that after propagation the peak of each channel's spectrum locates at different energies, and the DM mass that optimizes for a TeV cosmic ray source can be inferred by aligning the peak to {\it DAMPE}'s turning point, i.e. $M_{\text{DM}}\sim 6$\,TeV for $4\mu$, 10 TeV for $4\tau$.
+After propagation the peak in each channel's spectrum locates at different energies, and the optimal DM mass can be inferred by aligning the peak to {\it DAMPE}'s turning point, i.e. $M_{\text{DM}}\sim 6$\,TeV for $4\mu$, 10 TeV for $4\tau$.
 The $4b$ cascade channel would require a $100$\,TeV-scale DM mass as its propagated peak energy locates at $O(10^{-2})$ of $M_{\text{DM}}$.

-It should be noted that hardronization in DM$\rightarrow 4b$ and other hadronic channels contribute to a potential signal in cosmic ray anti-protons.
-A recent study~\cite{Cui17} showed that in case of DM annihilation, the $b\bar{b}$ channel with a thermal cross-section would improve the fit to AMS02's antriproton data.
-The fit to anti-proton data can be consistent with that for the Galactic center excess and CMB constraint~\cite{Clark:2017fum}.
-The case of DM decay has a less stringent diffuse gamma ray bound, thus its impact on the anti-protons is also important to study.
-Here we do not pursue it further as the $100$ GeV mass is insufficient to fit {\it DAMPE} results.
+Noted that hadronization in DM$\rightarrow 4b$ and other hadronic channels would contribute to a signal in cosmic ray anti-protons.
+A recent study~\citep{Cui17} showed that in case of DM annihilation, the $b\bar{b}$ channel with a thermal cross-section improves the fit to antiproton measurements, and it is consistent with Fermi-LAT and {\it Planck} constraints.
+The DM decay case would have a less stringent diffuse gamma ray bound, thus its impact on the anti-protons can also be important to study.
+Here we do not pursue it further as the preferred $100$ GeV mass is insufficient to fit {\it DAMPE} results.